On-site support for Stratford Halo

 Where have the households from Sapphire Court been moved to?

 Nearly all are now in longer-term serviced accommodation, while some have gone to empty rental properties within NHG’s wider estate and others are staying with family and friends.
 We have found temporary accommodation accessible for school and work, while one or two have chosen to move further afield to be closer to family.
-We have minimised the time anyone has had to spend in a hotel and worked hard to find a solution that works for everyone.
+We minimised the time anyone has had to spend in a hotel and worked hard to find a solution that works for everyone.

 Will contractors be entering our homes and how will our goods be safeguarded if so?